tiy-atx-ui-may2015/tiy-atx-ui-may2015.github.io/index.md

 ---
 # Welcome to Web Design at The Iron Yard Austin
-The class begins January 26th at Building K at Penn Field and ends April 17th.
+The class begins May 26th at Building C, suite 304 at Penn Field.
-By this time students have completed the required [Prework](http://tiy-austin-wd-jan2015.github.io/Onboarding/), and, optionally, may have chosen to complete [PreWorkPlus](http://tiy-austin-wd-jan2015.github.io/PreWorkPlus/).
+By this time students have completed the required Prework.

 ### Contact
-Sam Kapila, Web Design Instructor: sam@theironyard.com Katlyn Whittenburg, Campus Director: katlyn@theironyard.com
+Sam Kapila, Web Design Instructor: sam@theironyard.com

 ### Hours
 Class is Monday through Thursday 9am–12pm, and lab hours are 1-5pm Monday through Thursday, and 9am-12pm and 1-5pm on Friday.
-The lab space is available for student use 24/7.
+The lab space is available for student use 24/7 in building K and most of the day in building C.

-` jekyll serve `

 ### Communication Policy
 * More is better than less